IPhone SE (1st generation)

+CPU, a standard 3.5 mm stereo headphone jack, and 16 GB of internal storage.

 History

 The previous major redesign of the iPhone, the 4.7-inch iPhone 6 and the 5.5-inch iPhone 6 Plus, resulted in larger screen sizes.
-However, a significant number of customers still preferred the smaller 4-inch screen size of iPhone 5, 5C, and 5S.
+However, a significant number of customers still preferred the smaller 4-inch screen size of iPhone 5, 5c, and 5s.

-Leaks about a smaller, iPhone 5S-like phone with newer components started circulating in 2015.
+Leaks about a smaller, iPhone 5s-like phone with newer components started circulating in 2015.
 Guesses included "iPhone 5se", "iPhone 6 Mini", "iPhone 6c", and "iPhone SE" (which was the correct name of the phone).

 Apple executive Greg Joswiak stated in the Let us loop you in event (held at the Town Hall auditorium in the Apple Campus) on March 21, 2016, that they sold over 30 million 4-inch iPhones in 2015, further explaining that some people love smaller compact phones.
-Later in the event, he announced the iPhone SE, describing it as "the most powerful four-inch phone ever."
+Later in the event, he announced the iPhone SE, describing it as "the most powerful four-inch phone ever".
 With a total mass of 113 grams (or 4.0 ounces), iPhone SE is one of the lightest iPhone models released, only surpassed by iPhone 5 and 5S (both having a total mass of 112 grams or 3.95 ounces).
-The iPhone SE, iPhone 6S, and iPhone 6S Plus were the last iPhone models to feature a standard 3.5 mm stereo headphone jack.
+The iPhone SE, iPhone 6s, and iPhone 6s Plus were the last iPhone models to feature a standard 3.5 stereo headphone jack.

 No affordable successor to iPhone SE was announced during the September 12, 2018, Apple Special Event, and Business Insider stated that "Apple made a big mistake by removing its smallest and most affordable iPhone from its lineup", suggesting that the company was disregarding a significant number of customers who had been worried over the loss of the smaller design.
 This was affirmed by Computerworld, who claimed that "the harsh reality is that across some of Apple's biggest markets, wage growth has stagnated, and people are feeling the pinch", further stating that there will always exist consumers in the mid-tier smartphone markets.